KyleKing/recipes/docs/poultry/chicken.md

 * Cover chicken in olive oil and choice of seasonings
 * Place in oven on tin foil covered pan for 15 minutes
 * Flip and bake for 10 more minutes

+!!! tip
-* FYI: cook for 12 min/8 min for thinner pieces
+    Cook for 12 min/8 min for thinner pieces